 The Moonlight, a 1-watt amplifier designed by Simcha Delft, was my first amp build, and responsible for getting me hooked on this hobby.
 I started looking around the Internet for low-wattage vacuum tube guitar amps, because my Music Man was just Too Damn Loud!
 I found a reference to the Moonlight circuit at Amptone, which eventually led me toAX84.
-I got one of Simcha Delft’s hand-wound Moonlight output transformers from Obsolete Electronics Once I’d succesfully built this amp, I was hooked.
+I got one of Simcha Delft’s hand-wound Moonlight output transformers from now defunct transformer supplier Obsolete Electronics.
+Once I’d succesfully built this amp, I was hooked.

 I’ve since re-built my Moonlight 3 times in a variety of configurations.